-- 6.3i Risk assessments are taken seriously and used to good effect to promote safety.
-Risk assessments are available for all aspects of the school's work.
-They can be found on the school's G: drive, accessible by staff only and available to parents on request.
-Where relevant, risk assessments are carried out for individual pupils, and supported by action plans identifying how potential risks would be managed. - 6.3ii Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Child Sexual Exploitation.
+- 6.3i We will carry out risk assessments to help us promote safety in our school.
+They can be carried out for all aspects of school work including use of equipment, off site activities, transport as well as for individual or groups of children.
+An action plan will be produced out of the assessment to help us manage any of the risks identified. - 6.3ii Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of sexual exploitation.